Vaibhav-kesarwani/Vaibhav-kesarwani/README.md

 🎓Student, Web Developer & App Developer
 --------------------------------------

-👋 Hey there!
-I'm a second-year CSE(AIML) student passionate about coding in C, C++, Python, Java, and Kotlin for app development.
-I also love working on web development with HTML, CSS, JavaScript, React Js, and databases like MySQL or MongoDB.
-Always eager to learn and upgrade my skills!
+👋 Hey there! 🎉 So, I'm a second-year CSE(AIML) student, and I'm super passionate about coding!
+I love diving into languages like C, C++, Python, Java, and Kotlin because they open up so many possibilities for app development.
+But you know what's even more exciting?
+AI and ML! 🤖 Exploring these fields feels like unlocking a whole new world of possibilities.

+And then there's web development – it's like my creative outlet!
+HTML, CSS, JavaScript, React Js – I'm all in! 💻 Building cool web apps and seeing them come to life is just so rewarding.
+And of course, we can't forget about databases like MySQL and MongoDB – they're the backbone of everything we do.

+I'm always hungry to learn and grow, because in this field, there's always something new around the corner.
+So, let's keep pushing those boundaries and see where our skills take us! 🔥

 * 🌍  Open Source Contributor from ****India**** 🇮🇳
 * 🖥️  See my portfolio at [My Portfolio](https://minmal-portfolio.vercel.app/)